honeycombio/happy-o11ydays/README.md

 ### Bubble Up on Group By

 Hover over one of the rows on the table, and then click the three dots.
-From there, select "Bubble up on (field name) = (value)".
+From there, select "BubbleUp: Compare (field name) = (value) to all other events".

 Now the events in this group are yellow.
 Does it look right?
 What else is different about these events, compared to the others?